By Finn Laursen

 – Professional Excellence

-For in-depth information about Christian Educators Association International, visitwww.ceai.org.
+For in-depth information about Christian Educators Association International, visit christianeducators.org.

-About the author: Since 2003, Finn Laursen has served as Executive Director of Christian Educators Association International.
-He came to the position after a 32-year career in Ohio public school education, during which time he served as teacher, counselor, assistant principal, principal and superintendent.
+About Finn: Since 2003, Finn Laursen has served as Executive Director of the Christian Educators Association International.
+He came to the position after a 32-year career in Ohio public school education, during which time he served as a teacher, counselor, assistant principal, principal, and superintendent.